telerik/fiddler-everywhere-docs/get-started/inspect-traffic.md

 ---
-title: Inspect Traffic
+title: Inspecting Traffic
 description: Use the Inspectors tab to deep-dive in the captured session's headers and bodies.
 slug: inspecting-traffic-get-started
 publish: true
 position: 50
 ---

-# Inspect Traffic
+# Inspecting Traffic

 With traffic already captured, the process of analyzing has begun.
 The first place where you can extract information about the captured sessions is the [**Live Traffic**]({%slug web-sessions-list%}).
 Each session (a session is the request/response entry) is listed in a row with multiple column fields in the __sessions list__.
 You can extract useful information like the returned status code, the host and the URL, type of used protocol (HTTP vs. HTTPS), body sizer in bytes, the used HTTP method (like GET or POST), and more.

 Single-click a session or select multiple sessions to open structured information about the session timings, sizes, request, and response details in the [**Overview** tab]({%slug overview-tab%}).

 ![Live Traffic and session overview](../images/livetraffic/websessions/websessions-list-all-overview.png)

 Double-click a session to load [the request and response inspectors]({%slug inspector-types%}).
 The [**Inspectors** tab]({%slug inspector-types%}) is a powerful tool that will allow you to deep-dive in each session so you and your teammates can debug it or find performance bottlenecks.

 ![Live Traffic and Inspectors](../images/livetraffic/websessions/websessions-list-all.png)